VerschaerenJeroen/appium/README.md

 -   Make sure that USB configuration is set as PTP

 Now your phone is ready to connect with your PC.
+To be sure, you can use Vysor to check it.

 ## Getting Started with Android Studio